 Culture and History

 Lefkada was the first place in Greece to start this tradition of events for literature and arts which has eventually been embraced by many municipalities around the country.
-In no other place in Greece though, it is organised an International Folklore Festival like the one in Lefkada.
-People from all over the world have set the island as their annual meeting point in order to present their customs and traditions in this amazing feast dedicated to cultural diversity and peace among different nations.
+In no other place in Greece though, is organised an International Folklore Festival like the one in Lefkada.
+People from all over the world have set the island as their annual meeting point to present their customs and traditions in this amazing feast dedicated to cultural diversity and peace among different nations.

 During the Festival the Town of Lefkada looks like a spectacular parade, with folklore dancers dancing cheerfully, dressed in their traditional costumes, holding their flags and singing traditional songs.
 On the first Sunday of the festival, the parade takes place in the streets of the town and ends on the beach, where dancers from many different countries dance all together with the dance of peace.
 If you can arrange holidays in August, don’t miss this lifetime experience and do join the International Folklore festival!
 It is a great opportunity to meet people and observe many different customs and even be enlightened of our neighbouring (or not) countries.